SuperRonJon/NFLScores/README.md

 # NFLScores
-A python script to webscrape scoring plays in the NFL
+A python script to webscrape scoring plays in the NFL and export them to a csv file

 Currently a work in progress.